 What to Pack in your Travel Health/Medication Bag

 - Any prescription medications – with the pertinent information from the box cut out and kept with the medication.
+This is mandatory for an international travel pack list.

 - Imodium ( for any tummy upsets from new foods)

-- Paracetamol (pain & fever relief)
+- Paracetamol (for pain & fever relief)

 - Anti-inflammatory Medication (for when your muscles hurt after that hike or had days trekking)